mindspore-ai/docs/tutorials/source_en/custom_program/fusion_pass.md

 ### Specifying Optimization Level

 - **opt_level**: Set the optimization level.
 Default: `2` .
 Graph kernel fusion can be enabled equivalently by setting opt_level greater than 0.
 Optional values include:

     - 0: disables graph kernel fusion;
     - 1: enables the basic fusion of operators;
     - 2: includes all optimizations of level 1, and turns on more optimizations such as CSE, arithmetic simplification and so on;
-    - 3: includes all optimizations of level 2, and turns on more optimizations such as SitchingFusion, ParallelFusion and so on.
+    - 3: includes all optimizations of level 2, and turns on more optimizations such as StitchingFusion, ParallelFusion and so on.
 Optimizations of this level are radical and unstable in some scenarios.
-Be caution when using this level.
+Be cautious when using this level.

 ### Specifying Automatic Fusion Strategy